typelevel/cats-parse/docs/src/index.md

 // res2 = Right((,1))
 ```

-The first parser combination is interrupted by *halting error* and the second parsing combination will only suffer from *epsilon errors*.
-The second parser works because `orElse` and `|` operators actually allows recovering from epsilon errors, but not from halting errors.
+The first parser combination is interrupted by *arresting failures* and the second parsing combination will only suffer from *epsilon failures*.
+The second parser works because `orElse` and `|` operators actually allows recovering from epsilon failures, but not from arresting failures.

-So the `backtrack` helps us where the *left side* throws halting error.
+So the `backtrack` helps us where the *left side* returns arresting failure.

 ### Soft

-This method might look similar to `backtrack`, but it allows us to *proceed* the parsing when the *right side* is throwing an epsilon error.
+This method might look similar to `backtrack`, but it allows us to *proceed* the parsing when the *right side* is returning an epsilon failure.
 It is really useful for ambiguous parsers when we can't really tell what exactly we are parsing before the end.
 Let's say we want to parse some input to the search engine which contains fields.
 This might look like "field:search_query".
 Let's try to write a parser for this:

 ```scala
 import cats.parse.Rfc5234.{alpha, sp}